AhmedFerchich-i/AhmedFerchich-i/README.md

 # Hi, I'm Ahmed Ferchichi 👋

-I'm a passionate Python and JavaScript developer specializing in full stack / backend development, APIs, and web apps.
+I'm a passionate Python and JavaScript developer with a passion for backend developement , data engineering and  AI applications.

 ## 🚀 Skills